 - What kinds of writers do you want to invite?
 Do you want mainly fiction/non-fiction?
 Bloggers?
 Poets?
 Motivational writers?
 I kept my group mixed because I think we can all learn from one another and it adds a richness to the group, but that doesn’t mean that you can’t narrow your requirements down and be as specific as you want.

 - Do you want to restrict membership to a certain demographic?

-Establishing the group was quite easy for me in Ireland.
-There’s an App called GirlCrew, for women who want to socialise with other women and form friendships.
+Establishing the group was quite easy for me.
+There’s a popular social networking app called GirlCrew.
+It’s an international app, but was founded in Ireland and is extremely popular here.
+It was created for women who want to socialise with other women (platonically) and form friendships.
 I went on there and posted an event.
-I originally got twenty-two responses, but the weather on the day of our inaugural meeting was horrific: terrible, torrential rain and apocalyptic wind.
+I started panicking when I got twenty-two responses.
+I didn’t know what to do, but the weather on the day of our inaugural meeting was horrific: torrential rain, apocalyptic wind.
+It was miserable.
 Four people showed up, so that made five including myself.
 I thought ‘what a disaster’ but actually, it gave me a good idea of who was serious about the group and in fact, five is a reasonably good number to start off with.
 It’s easy to manage and not too intimidating, plus you will actually get to know one another.
 Having had a few meetings now, I’d say a group of eight is optimum.
 Other ways to find members are: